KelvinHong/diary_cpp/README.md

 This diary enable user to record events on multiple titles.

+This program probably only works on Windows, since the file-managing API is Windows related.

 ## Usage

 Explain by using examples should be a good idea.